Noncommutative mirror symmetry for punctured surfaces: The relation with the wrapped Fukaya category

 \section{The relation with the wrapped Fukaya category}

-A Liouville manifold is a manifold $S$ with punctures equiped with a 1-form $\theta$ such that $\omega=d\theta$ is a symplectic form.
-The symplectic forms allows us to transform the 1-form into a vector field which generates a flow called the Liouville flow and we demand that the Liouville flow points towards the punctures near them.
-To any Liouville manifold one can associate an $A_{\infty}$-category called the wrapped Fukaya category $\Fuk S$.
-We start with objects that are graded exact Lagrangian submanifolds which are invariant under the Liouville flow outside a compact subset of $S$.
+A Liouville structure on a manifold with punctures is a 1-form $\theta$ such that $\omega=d\theta$ is a symplectic form.
+The symplectic form allows us to transform the 1-form into a vector field which generates a flow called the Liouville flow and we demand that the Liouville flow points towards the punctures near them.
+To any Liouville manifold one can associate an $A_{\infty}$-category called the wrapped Fukaya category.
+The objects are graded exact Lagrangian submanifolds which are invariant under the Liouville flow outside a compact subset of the punctured manifold.

-The space of morphisms between two Lagrangians $\cLL_0$ and $\cLL_1$ is defined as the vector space spanned by the intersection points between $\cLL_1$ and the time $1$ flow of $\cLL_0$ for a Hamiltonian $H:S\to \Rl$ which is quadratic at infinity.